 - Improved safety and quality.
-The integration of a real-time location system using radiofrequency identification (RFID) is an innovative way to collect data, linking the patient experience with staff and equipment integral to workflow.
+The integration of a real-time location system using radiofrequency identification is an innovative way to collect data, linking the patient experience with staff and equipment integral to workflow.
 For staff, new tools with improved accuracy and better ways to share information improve efficiencies and communication, minimize administrative tasks, and reduce frustrations.

 - Boarding and following patients receiving mental health care.
-ED-CELL researchers have completed the first phase of a project studying circumstances in which patients remain in the ED after admission instead of being transferred to inpatient units (boarding).
+ED-CELL researchers have completed the first phase of a project studying circumstances in which patients remain in the emergency department after admission instead of being transferred to inpatient units (boarding).
 Specifically, the study looks at the boarding of patients admitted for mental health care.
 The investigators are implementing a software tool that addresses barriers to placement for easy and accurate capture of data.

 - Triage improvement.
 ED-CELL investigators are developing strategies to better connect the right patient with the right doctor at the right time.

 - Better staffing levels.
 ED-CELL is studying the optimal staff levels to reduce patient wait time and coordinate and balance staff workload.

 - Cause of interruptions.
 Research in this area involves investigating the causes of interruptions and developing strategies to reduce negative consequences.